fredbi/gflag/README.md

 * `NewFlagSliceValue()`: for flags as lists
 * `NewFlagMapValue()`: for flags as map (e.g. key=value pairs)

-The flag building logic is consistent for single values, slices and maps of all types.
+The flag building logic is **consistent** for single values, slices and maps of all types.
+Differences in semantics are handled with a set of `Option`s.

 * **All primitive types** (yes, complex too!) are supported.
 * All common types handled by `pflag` (`time.Duration`, `net.IP`, etc..) are also supported.